vroslmend/check-the-card-game-v2/PROJECT_AI_NOTES.md

 - If a K/Q/J is drawn, the player may swap it into their hand (no ability triggered) or discard it immediately (ability is triggered).

 **Next up:** Stacking (consecutive special card discards), quick action, or other advanced features.

+## 11. Special Ability Stacking Implementation

+The stacking mechanism for special abilities (K/Q/J) has been implemented with the following features:

+**Core Components:**
+- `specialAbilityStack`: Array in game state tracking stacked cards and their owners
+- `stackActive`: Boolean flag indicating when stacking is in progress
+- New moves: `stackSpecialCard` and `resolveStack`

+**Stacking Rules:**
+1. When a K/Q/J is discarded (via normal discard or drawn card discard):
+   - A new stack is started with this card
+   - Other players have the opportunity to add matching cards
+2. While a stack is active:
+   - Players can discard matching K/Q/J cards from their hand using `stackSpecialCard`
+   - Added cards must match the rank of the last stacked card
+   - Cards are added to the stack and removed from the player's hand

+**Stack Resolution:**
+1. When no more cards are added to the stack:
+   - Abilities are resolved in LIFO order (last in, first out)
+   - Each card's ability is set up as a `pendingSpecialAbility` for its owner
+   - The standard `resolveSpecialAbility` move handles the actual ability resolution
+2. After each ability resolution:
+   - If more cards are in the stack, `resolveStack` is called automatically
+   - If the stack is empty, the turn ends

+**Integration:**
+- Updated the normal discard paths (`swapAndDiscard`, `discardDrawnCard`) to initiate stacks
+- Modified `resolveSpecialAbility` to trigger `resolveStack` after ability resolution if more cards are in the stack
+- Added validation to ensure only matching cards can be stacked
+- Implemented proper state tracking for the entire stacking sequence

+**Next Steps:**
+- Implement quick action (matching card discard) feature
+- Add frontend UI for stacking interaction
+- Test edge cases and concurrent stack operations

+## 12. Quick Action Implementation

+The quick action mechanic (out-of-turn matching card discards) has been implemented with the following features:

+**Core Components:**
+- `quickActionWindow` in game state tracks:
+  - `active`: Whether quick actions are currently allowed
+  - `startTime`: When the window opened (timestamp)
+  - `duration`: How long the window stays open (5 seconds)
+  - `topCard`: The card that can be matched
+- `quickActionPenalty` flag in player state for tracking failed attempts

+**Quick Action Flow:**
+1. Window Opening:
+   - When a non-special card is discarded (via normal discard or drawn card discard)
+   - 5-second window opens for all players to attempt matches
+   - Only one successful match allowed per window

+2. Matching Attempts:
+   - Players can attempt to discard a matching card (same rank) using `attemptQuickAction`
+   - Successful match:
+     - Card is removed from hand and added to discard pile
+     - Quick action window closes
+     - If hand is emptied, triggers "Check" (TODO)
+   - Failed match:
+     - Player draws a penalty card immediately
+     - Quick action window remains open for other players

+**Integration:**
+- Updated `swapAndDiscard` and `discardDrawnCard` to open quick action windows
+- Added helper functions:
+  - `isQuickActionWindowOpen`: Validates window status
+  - `openQuickActionWindow`: Creates new windows
+  - `closeQuickActionWindow`: Closes after successful match
+- Enhanced game state initialization with quick action window defaults
+- Added to available moves in playPhase

+**Next Steps:**
+- Implement "Check" logic for empty hand wins
+- Add frontend UI components:
+  - Visual timer for quick action window
+  - Quick action attempt controls
+  - Feedback for successful/failed attempts
+- Test edge cases:
+  - Multiple simultaneous attempts
+  - Window timing accuracy
+  - Penalty card application

 ---
 *Last Updated: 2024-07-28*